jackrugile/start-making-games/notes.md

 - cuboid issues on firefox
 - make enemy faster and more accurate as points go up?
 - figure out friction issue, real problem for slow mo and ball
+	- use math.pow version on ball or no?

 ---